angular/angular/aio/content/guide/template-typecheck.md

 A type-checking error that you cannot resolve with any of the recommended methods can be the result of a bug in the template type-checker itself.
 If you get errors that require falling back to basic mode, it is likely to be such a bug.
-If this happens, please [file an issue](https://github.com/angular/angular/issues) so the team can address it.
+If this happens, [file an issue](https://github.com/angular/angular/issues) so the team can address it.

 ## Inputs and type-checking